Akachain/hstx-samples/README.md

 __Create and config _env_ (enviroment variables)__

-Create file .env in the root of this project
+- Create file .env in the root of this project

-Copy content of .env.example to .env file
+- Copy content of .env.example to .env file

-Config env variables as you want
+- Config env variables as you want

 __Run in develop mode, application will be running at port 8080__
 ```js
 npm start
 ```

-### 3. hstx-chaincode
-Goland application

-Prerequisites
-> akc-admin project using @akachain/akc-node-sdk